bruno-sartori/bruno-sartori/README.md

 ### Glad to see you here!

 Hey guys, I'm Bruno Sartori.
 I am a Fullstack developer from São Paulo, Brazil.
-I'm currently  working on [@agilecontent](https://github.com/agilecontent) as a Smart TV Front-End Engineer.
+I'm currently working on Agile Content as a Smart TV Front-End Engineer.
 <br />
 I have some works with TypeScript, Node.js, Python and C++, contact me if you have same interesting or some questions!
 <br /><br />